 It all started with a lovely bag of plums, grown in Kenilworth, by my friend Janet.
 At the time, just over a week ago, we were rather pushed for time, so instead of making jam or chutney straight away, I slow roasted the plums on trays in the oven, then just froze them for later use.

 For Friday Bun Day, I felt inspired to 'invent' this new bun.
 I had tried to shape them as I did for the Apple Buns from Jane Mason's Book of Buns.
 Most of them I felt fairly confident of having closed in the plums, but for a few which proved trickly: tricky with the plum juices trickling out, I put them seam up in some buttered bun tins.

 It is these seam up buns, topped with hazelnuts which could have been picked from the local hedgerows if the pesky grey squirrels had not beaten me to them, which I name Kenilworth Buns.
+At the time of Kenilworth Seige there were no grey squirrels in England.
 I wonder whether my friend Nick at Crustum's would like to bake these buns and start a lovely tradition for the town.